 The orientation meeting was my first chance to meet my rafting mates, a group that happened to be comprised of two tight-knit friendship groups from Washington and Vermont.
 It didn’t take long for me, a seasoned solo traveler, to be initiated into the group of Washington folks, and we were soon bonded like old friends.

-Before we began our journey, we were told to separate our belongings into a large dry bag and a small dry bag.
+Before we began our journey with Advantage Grand canyon, we were told to separate our belongings into a large dry bag and a small dry bag.
 The large dry bag contained most of our non-essential items and was only accessible at the end of the day.
 The small dry bag, however, contained essential items, such as sunglasses, and sunblock, that we would need during the journey – anything in this bag was fair game to the large rapids however the quality of these dry bags proved top-notch, as nothing got wet at all inside of them!
 Once our life jackets were in place, we formed our own little ‘production line’, with each team member passing along the bags and boxes to the next person.
 As a result, we made short work of loading the rafts and, shortly after, we were on our way.

 Related Post: tips for white water rafting